kkrausse/html-cljs/README.md

 # html cljs

-small library that has everything you need for making nice html.
+small library for making nice html.
+Inspired by React js.

 demo timer component is available in demo.cljs

 ## Nouns

+*Hook* a function that takes in props and uses the dynamically bound `*clc*` variable to hook into the components lifecycle. the ComponentLifecycle has add-hook method defined on it that gives the hook access to data.
+  The way this works requires (like React js) hooks to be called unconditionally each time the component is called.

-*Components* are functions
+*Components* Regular functions that return an ElementInfo record

-*Hooks* are higher-order functions that can you can attatch events to the dom elements to
+*ElementInfo* is a record that has all the information needed to create a dom element.
+Children is a sequence of Components.

 ## Running / Publishing